 It isn’t hard to develop the basic skills required for video production, as long as you aren’t trying to do anything that is too ambitious.
 There are online skills training options through Udemy, LinkedIn, and other business-related platforms.
 For post-production work, there are many open source suites that can be used for basic video editing.

 Of course, getting a professional, polished video may require some help.
-Partnering with a professional video production company is always an option; they can often help with more ambitious projects, while smaller projects are kept in-house.
+Partnering with a production company is always an option; they can often help with more ambitious projects, while smaller projects are kept in-house.

 5. Video Production Requires the Purchase of Equipment